 Amazon Labor Day Sale: Take Up to 63% Off Adidas Sneakers and Apparel

+Amazon Labor Day Sale Extended: Take Up to 63% Off Adidas Sneakers and Apparel

 Shop these big deals on Adidas clothing, accessories and footwear for the whole family with the Amazon Labor Day Sale event!
 The Adidas sale on Amazon is happening right now.
 This is your chance to score up to 40% off on Adidas.
 No promo code is needed.